guilhemtapie/Tapid19/README.md

 Code made during EuVsVirus Hackathon.

-The user interface is not implemented so to use it you have to setup the settings and follow these instructions :
+If you want to use the user interface (not fully implemented) : run index.html and main.css.
+Or you can follow these instructions to make your simulation.
 (Some implemented fonctionalities are not optimized without user interface but you still can use it by reading the code)

 FIRST : open the program in your python IDE , copy the pragraph #settings from this text document and paste it right after #settings in the program.